torquebox/torquebox.org/development/releasing.md

 # Manually deploy RubyGems

-Once the build has completed, grab it to your localhost, and for the entire set of TorqueBox gems, run this command, several times until successfully deploying all
-gems:
+Once the build has completed, grab the gems from [https://torquebox.ci.cloudbees.com//job/torquebox-release/lastSuccessfulBuild/artifact/assemblage/assembly/target/stage/gem-repo/gems/](https://torquebox.ci.cloudbees.com//job/torquebox-release/lastSuccessfulBuild/artifact/assemblage/assembly/target/stage/gem-repo/gems/}}) using the 'all files as zip' link push each gem to rubygems.org (you'll need owner rights to do so - bug bobmcw or tcrawley):

-    gem push *.gem
+    gem push <gem_name>.gem

+Since rubygems checks that the dependencies are available on push, you'll have to push them in a proper order.
+The order that worked for the 1.0.1 release was:

+* torquebox-vfs
+* torquebox-base
+* torquebox-capistrano-support
+* torquebox-rake-support
+* torquebox-container-foundation
+* torquebox-messaging-container
+* torquebox-naming-container
+* torquebox-naming
+* torquebox-messaging
+* torquebox-web
+* torquebox

 # Push changes from the release repository to the official repository